Class Layout

 public void reset()

 Resets the object for reuse.
-The font is nulled, but the lines are freed, cleared, and then one blank line is re-added to lines so it can be used normally later.
+The font is nullified, but the lines are cleared and then one blank line is re-added to lines so it can be used normally later.

 • appendIntoDirect